Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Atlas Design Decisions

-While the report pages present information in a structured and communicative form, some stakeholders might need more analytical angles (e.g., community stakeholders focusing on data zone level interventions, or policy makers in charge of larger geographical regions~\jumpto{W2}).
+While the report pages present information in a structured and communicative form, some stakeholders might need more analytical angles (e.g., community stakeholders focusing on data zone level interventions~\jumpto{W2}).
 An \textbf{interactive map} of the UK shows co-benefits for all 46k local authority Data Zones to maximize open-ended exploration, particularly for more advanced users ( Fig.~\ref{fig:atlas-pages}.C).
-Grounded in the geospatial nature of the dataset~\jumpto{W1} the map offers a spatial lens on the data.
+Grounded in the geospatial nature of the dataset~\jumpto{W1}, the map offers a spatial lens on the data.
 An interactive legend allows users to define the co-benefits, socio-economic factors, and time ranges shown on the map.

 Complementing data exploration, the atlas provides \textbf{written articles}, currently comprising a policy brief with main insights and a methodology page (\cref{fig:atlas-structure}).
 The need for explanatory content was raised repeatedly~\jumpto{W1}\jumpto{W2}\jumpto{W5}, driven by the complexity of the data and the novelty of quantified co-benefits, underlying domain concepts, and the data modelling process.
 We initially had planned workshops on creating more data stories~\jumpto{M6}, focusing on storytelling, chart annotations, infographics, and fully narrative articles~\cite{riche2018data}.
 However, we decided to table these stories as extendable future avenues.
 At the time of design, the data were simply too new and lacked in-depth analysis.
 Instead an example data story was co-crafted with a close stakeholder during later stages of the Atlas development and centered around a streamgraph from a local authority report (~\cref{fig:atlas-structure}-story), using it along with insights from the Atlas to illustrate the long-term returns of climate investment.
 At the time of writing, however, updated stories with published reports using the Atlas data are available, such as the Scottish Government's Climate Change Plan 2026-2040 \cite{scottishgov2025climateplan}.